Tooth Abscess - How to Heal A Tooth Abscess (Dental Abscess)

 You will learn effective tools for quickly eliminating a tooth abscess naturally without dental surgery.

-Background behind the tooth abscess page: I am a father and have a background in energy medicine and yoga.
-Five years ago now, my then one year old daughter had a small brown spot on her tooth.
+I am a father and have a background in energy medicine and yoga.
+Seven years ago now, my then one year old daughter had a small brown spot on her tooth.
 It quickly grew, and the tooth eventually crumbled apart.
 Further cavities started forming.
 I didn’t understand why because my partner and I took good care of our daughter and fed her whole foods both vegetables, and animal foods.
-My daughter also developed on two or three occasions a dental abscess above this crumbled tooth.
-In every case my partner and I were able to quickly reverse this condition primarily with diet to the point in which no dental abscess existed.
-She is a happy and playful child, and her adult teeth are coming in without tooth decay.
-I have been able to counsel other people on how to stop the tooth abscess rather quickly based upon my now five years of experience in this subject.
-Of course results will vary based on the severity and cause of the tooth abscess.
+My daughter also developed on two or three occasions a dental infection above this crumbled tooth.
+In every case my partner and I were able to quickly reverse this condition primarily with diet to the point in which no tooth had an infection.

-Tooth Abscess Note: Please take care of yourself.
+Tooth Infections Note: Please take care of yourself.
 Many tooth infections can be easily healed if one is in good health.
 I never recommend avoiding a dentist and this page is not a replacement of medical / dental advice.

 What is a Tooth Abscess?